mguella/Ticketswap/README.md

 It has a vital functionality, as it enables users to navigate to their desired event.
 Without the search bar users cannot search for events, the site becomes a random popular event generator and therefore transactions drop.
 The purpose was to evaluate standard and common actions so no assumptions were made in these scenarios.

+## Solution & Test Scenarios

+The solution is written in Javascript using Mocha test framework and Chai assertions library.
+Finally a report is generated and saved locally using Mochawesome.
+Ideally the

 **Scenario #1 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.